MichaPMILL/ipv6ipam/README.md

 # Ip6 class
 To do : create the app :)
 Only for educationnal purposes.
 Don't use in production environnement without modifications.
-That class gives possibilty to handle IPv6 addresses block using PHP.
+That class gives possibilty to handle IPv6 addresses blocks using PHP.
 That class allows for example to condense or to give a prefix in its expanded form and to cut blocks.

 ## Builder